alexwoodsy/SHED-ONLINE/README.md

 This is a project I have been working on in my spare time during lockdown.
 Besides being great fun and good project to familiaise myself further with JavaScript, React and web/game developent.
 I started this project so me and my friends could play our favourite card game we used to play whilst at university (before lockdown hit).

 A few months later and here we are :smile:.
-The game is free to play at [SHED-Online](http://shed-online.com), hosted by Heroku.
+The game is free to play at [SHED-Online](http://shed-online.com), hosted on Heroku.

 ### Built With